ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ### Batch Validation {#batch-validation}

-Before an Aggregator responds to a CollectReq or AggregateShareReq, it must first check that the request does not violate the parameters associated with the DAP task.
+Before an Aggregator responds to a CollectionReq or AggregateShareReq, it must first check that the request does not violate the parameters associated with the DAP task.
 It does so as described here.